 What Makes Your Project Innovative?

 This project is the first of its kind.
 TAP London is the first organisation to have a single focus on contactless giving.
-This enables them to be highly imaginative with our approach.
-For example, they have placed a live counter on our site which automatically provides a public update every few minutes with how much is being raised around the city.
+This enables them to be highly imaginative with their approach.
+For example, they have placed a live counter on the site which automatically provides a public update every few minutes with how much is being raised around the city.
 Furthermore, TAP London are able to have a presence where other charity initiatives have been limited by cash buckets or human resource; e.g. shopping centre windows, or on busy high-streets.
 The convenience of it is highly appealing, with one donor emailing to say ‘it’s genius, I love it.
 Every morning when I buy my coffee I give a tap too.
 It’s just so simple.'

 Secondly, the scale of the innovation.
 By working in partnership and with promotion of the Mayor of London, TAP London is quickly becoming a recognisable and trusted homelessness giving brand; helping it to become part of the fabric of the city.